 Painting a Nation: American Art at Shelburne Museum

-Written by Thomas Denenberg, John Wilmerding and Katie Wood Kirchhoff
+Author Thomas Denenberg and John Wilmerding and Katie Wood Kirchhoff

 An in-depth look at one of the richest collections of American art, assembled by Electra Havemeyer Webb, renowned collector and founder of Shelburne Museum.